jackyaz/modmon/README.md

 ## v0.9.9
 ### Updated on 2020-02-09
 ## About
 Track your Superhub 3's stats (such as signal power levels), on your router.
-Graphs available for on the Tools page of the WebUI.
+Graphs available on the Addons page of the WebUI.

 modmon is free to use under the [GNU General Public License version 3](https://opensource.org/licenses/GPL-3.0) (GPL 3.0).